-In line with the 1996 Education Act, we expect all children on roll to attend school every day, when the school is in session, as long as they are fit and healthy enough to do so.
+In line with the 1996 Education Act, we expect all children on roll to attend school every day, when the school is in session.

 Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
 Any pupil’s absence or late arrival disrupts teaching routines and so may affect the learning of others in the same class.

 Ensuring a child’s regular attendance at school is a parental responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.

 2. Promoting Regular Attendance: